 - Threats to Birds

 - Education & Inclusion

 - Climate & Sustainability

 - World Migratory Bird Day

 The Bird City idea began in the Midwest of the United States, where Bird City Wisconsin has been recognizing Bird City communities since 2010 in partnership with local governments, bird clubs, Audubon chapters, elected officials, non-profits, educators, nature centers, and a variety of other partners that lead local projects.

 Bird City Wisconsin's success has resulted in the organic spread of the program to several additional states, a process that has made clear the need for a larger program to facilitate additional growth, provide difficult-to-obtain resources to the network, and facilitate the transmission of ideas between communities and programs.

-A new Program Coordinator is joining ABC to work with the Bird City Americas Director, Dr. Bryan Lenz, to guide the program — so please be on the lookout for exciting Bird City Americas news!
+A new Program Coordinator, Joanna Eckles, is joining ABC to work with the Bird City Americas Director, Dr. Bryan Lenz, to guide the program — so please be on the lookout for exciting Bird City Americas news!